-The Promissory Notes bear interest at a rate often percent (10%) per annum, on a non-compounding basis, and are due and payable on the earlier of (i) the date upon which the Promissory Notes are converted into equity securities of the Company, or (ii) at their maturity date on June 30, 2025.
+The Promissory Notes bear interest at a rate of ten percent (10%) per annum, on a non-compounding basis, and are due and payable on the earlier of (i) the date upon which the Promissory Notes are converted into equity securities of the Company, or (ii) at their maturity date on June 30, 2025.
 All interest due shall be paid in shares of the Company's common stock, which shall be valued at a price equal to the average of the last 20 trading days' closing price of the Company's common stock, commencing on the date immediately preceding the date of conversion for purposes of the interest computation.
-The Promissory Notes may be convertible anytime at the discretion of the holder into shares of common stock of the Company at a price equal to the average of the last 20 trading days' closing price, or automatically converted upon the listing of the Company's common stock on a National Securities Exchange or the closing of a public offering of the Company's common stock with aggregate proceeds of at least \$5 million at a 15% and a 20% discount to the per share public offering price for Promissory Note I and Promissory Note I and II, at the closing of the Corporate Transaction (in lieu of conversion) the Company shall redeem Promissory Note I and Note II at a price equal to 200% of the principal and interest due).
-Accrued interest on the above debt instruments was approximately \$30,000 as of June 30, 2023 and \$52,000 as of December 31, 2022.
+The Promissory Notes may be convertible anytime at the discretion of the holder into shares of common stock of the Company at a price equal to the average of the last 20 trading days' closing price, or automatically converted upon the listing of the Company's common stock on a National Securities Exchange or the closing of a public offering of the Company's common stock with aggregate proceeds of at least \$5 million at a 15% discount to the per share public offering price for Promissory Note I, and a 20% discount to the per share public offering price for Promissory Note II and Promissory Note III, respectively.
+The Promissory Note also contain a change of ownership clause.
+In the event a Corporate Transaction (as defined in the subscription agreements) occurs prior to the conversion or repayment of the Promissory Note I, II and III, at the closing of the Corporate Transaction (in lieu of conversion) the Company shall redeem Promissory Note I, Note II and Note III at a price equal to 200% of the principal amount (in full satisfaction of principal and interest due).
+Accrued interest on the above debt instruments was approximately \$321,000 as of September 30, 2023 and \$52,000 as of December 31, 2022.